Efficient Scaling of LLM Training with Flexible Context Parallelism: Preliminaries

-\textbf{Sequence-Dimension Partitioning (CP \& SP).} Both Sequence Parallelism (SP) and Context Parallelism (CP) address memory bottlenecks by distributing data along the sequence dimension.
-Sequence Parallelism (SP), such as DeepSpeed-Ulysses~\cite{DeepSpeed-Ulysses}, uses All-to-All primitives to redistribute data so that each device computes attention for a subset of heads over the full sequence.
+\textbf{Sequence-Dimension Partitioning (CP \& SP).} Both Sequence Parallelism (SP) and Context Parallelism (CP) distribute data along the sequence dimension to overcome memory bottlenecks.
+Sequence Parallelism (SP), such as DeepSpeed-Ulysses~\cite{DeepSpeed-Ulysses}, uses all-to-all primitives to redistribute data so that each device computes attention for a subset of heads over the full sequence.
+The degree of SP must be a divisor of the number of attention heads while simultaneously fully utilizing highly optimized collective communication operators; this usually confines the parallelism degree to powers of two and limits its flexibility.
 Context Parallelism (CP) (e.g., Ring-Attention~\cite{brandon2023stripedattentionfasterring,li2023sequence,li2024distflashattndistributedmemoryefficientattention}) decomposes the attention computation itself.
-CP often employs ring-based communication to exchange Key/Value blocks, allowing the overlap of communication with computation.
+CP often employs ring-based point-to-point communication to exchange Key/Value blocks, allowing the overlap of communication with computation.
+Thus, CP usually supports longer context without being constrained by head-count divisibility.